zuiko21/minimOS/architecture.md

 ### Relocatable format

-Although **not yes implemented** as of 2018-06-05, a *relocatable format* has been thought of.
+Although **not yet implemented** as of 2018-06-05, a *relocatable format* has been thought of.
 In a similar way as already described for *dynamic drivers*, the most reasonable way could be adding a **list of offsets** where the *generic* addresses are referenced, then upon load time adding the base address to them.
-In order to avoid problems with *fake zero-page* references, these generic addresses may start at **$8000**, similarly to dynamic driver generic accesses to $4000 and beyond.
-The relocation algorithm has been already described there.
+65xx code is unlikely to generate *fake zero-page* references, thus generic addresses may **start at $0**, unlike dynamic *data* addresses which are set to $4000 and beyond.
+The relocation algorithm has been already described on the dynamic driver section.

 ## The LOWRAM option